Cocoon Room 2-3 year olds

 We always try hard

-The Caterpillars we are fully committed to Haringey’s Equal Opportunities Policy.
+The Cocoons we are fully committed to Haringey’s Equal Opportunities Policy.
 We aim to support all children in feeling good about their identity, culture and languages, and to support all children to access the curriculum.

-The Caterpillars room includes a number of children with special educational needs - like the rest of Stroud Green School.
+The Cocoon room includes a number of children with special educational needs - like the rest of Stroud Green School.
 We believe that inclusion of children with special needs benefits everyone: it means that the nursery reflects the diversity of the wider society; it means that children are used to difference and different capabilities from an early age; and it helps us to focus on the individual needs of all children.

 Children generally have a sleep in the afternoon however we follow your child’s sleeping pattern so we can be flexible with times.
 Sleep time takes place in the sleep room and its usually the key person who will support the children at this key time.
 If your child needs a comforter for naps such as a dummy please bring these in with you.